P. J. Pedroncelli

 Paul "P. J." Pedroncelli Jr. (born April 25, 1990) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series West, driving the No. 33 Toyota Camry for Pedroncelli Motorsports, and part-time in the ARCA Menards Series, driving the No. 33 Toyota Camry for Pedroncelli Motorsports.
+He last competed part-time in the ARCA Menards Series West, driving the No. 68 Chevrolet for Rodd Racing.
 He is the son of Paul Pedroncelli.

 Racing career

 ARCA Menards Series West

 Pedroncelli made his NASCAR Camping World West Series (now the ARCA Menards Series West) debut 2008, running four races at the Irwindale Speedway (2), Douglas County Speedway, and the Altamont Motorsports Park.
-His best finish was 14th at Douglas County.
-He ran 4 races the following year, with his best finish coming at the Madera Speedway, finishing 11th.
-In 2010, Pedroncelli ran 3 races, with a best finish of 14th at the All American Speedway.
-He only ran 1 race in 2011 at Sonoma Raceway, finishing 13th.
+His best finish was fourteenth at Douglas County.
+He ran four races the following year, with his best finish coming at the Madera Speedway, finishing eleventh.
+In 2010, Pedroncelli ran three races, with a best finish of fourteenth at the All American Speedway.
+He only ran one race in 2011 at Sonoma Raceway, finishing thirteenth.

 Pedroncelli did not make another start in the series until 2019.
-He made 1 start, finishing 13th at Sonoma.
+He made one start, finishing thirteenth at Sonoma.
 In 2021, Pedroncelli ran a full season in the No. 33 Toyota Camry for his family's team, Pedroncelli Racing.
 He had a career year in 2021.
-His first top ten finish in the series came in the second race of the season, where he finished 3rd at Sonoma.
+His first top-ten finish in the series came in the second race of the season, where he finished third at Sonoma.
 Following a top-five finish at the Colorado National Speedway, he won his first career pole award the following weekend at Irwindale Speedway.
-He finished 3rd in the race.
+He finished third in the race.
 This started a string of top-ten finishes for Pedroncelli, coming at Portland, Las Vegas, and Roseville.
 On the final lap of the race, Pedroncelli made the pass for the lead and took the checkered flag for his first ever victory.
-In the seasons standings, Pedroncelli finished 4th with 433 points.
+In the seasons standings, Pedroncelli finished fourth with 433 points.

 ARCA Menards Series

 Pedroncelli made his ARCA Menards Series debut, running in the race's paired event with the West Series at the Phoenix Raceway.
-Pedroncelli finished 11th.
+Pedroncelli finished eleventh.

 Motorsports career results

 ARCA Menards Series

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)